 Purchasing trip insurance with a Cancel for Any Reason option will be invaluable to hesitant fall travelers.
 Standard trip insurance offers travelers reimbursement if their trip is canceled due to specific events listed in the policy documentation, such as inclement weather, natural disaster, job termination, or death of a travel companion or a loved one.
 However, a trip insurance plan with CFAR allows you to cancel your trip for any reason and still recoup about 70% of your prepaid travel expenses.
 This includes things like flights, lodging and rental deposits, and unused venue tickets.

-Business Travel Will Increase
+Business Travel Will Get a Bounce

 As convenient as Zoom business meetings are, Americans are eager to travel to conferences and to meet face to face with prospective clients.
-According to the travel industry analysis site, DestinationAnalysts.com, one in five employed American travelers plans to attend a convention, conference or other group meeting in the last quarter of the year.
-They expect October to be the peak month for business travel.

 If a business trip is international, employers will want to protect their employees with travel medical insurance as well as trip insurance.
 This not only gives the employee all the peace of mind they need to stay focused on their all-important meeting, but also it satisfies the employer’s Duty of Care.
-Similarly, Business Travel Accident Insurance is a great way to protect employees while they’re in transit.
+Similarly, Business travel accident insurance is a great way to protect employees while they’re in transit.

 Millennial & Gen Z Travelers Will Lead the Way

 According to DestinationAnalysts.com, Millennials and Gen Z-ers make up the most travel-ready demographic.
 They’re also most likely to think about buying trip insurance.
 You can expect to see these young people traveling both domestically and internationally sooner rather than later.